 A trip through time is almost everybody’s dream.
 There is a time machine right at your fingertips, and it starts on the plane.
 The journey begins when you land in Morocco.
-So let your Moroccan itinerary begin in a timeless setting.
 This little North African country sets on the modern side of history.
 Its roots, however, go way back to before the Romans and Phoenicians came.
+So let your Moroccan itinerary begin in the timeless setting of Fez.

 Berber peoples found their way to this place and stayed.
 Many of Morocco’s now famous cities were once Berber settlements.
 Take for instance the city of Fez.

 At twelve hundred years old, Fez is known by many names.
 The “oldest living medieval city of the world” and the “soul of Morocco” are but a couple of nom de plumes attached to this wonderful city.
 Join the traditionally dressed throngs of people and donkey carts as they thread their way down the Talaa Kebira, the main thoroughfare of Fez.
 You will be able to feast your eyes on all manner of beautiful relics, shrouded figures and mazelike streets.
 Spires of minarets rise above the centuries old buildings giving the city a mysterious feeling.